Odinn-1982/RagNarok-s-Lobby/README.md

 # RagNarok's Lobby

-A comprehensive, system-agnostic maintenance mode module for Foundry VTT that prevents players from accessing the world while the GM performs maintenance or prepares for the next session.
+A comprehensive, system-agnostic prep mode module for Foundry VTT that prevents players from accessing the world while the GM performs maintenance or prepares for the next session.

 ## Overview